Chart Color Schemes

 Carrara shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Carrara Trail region, 23.2% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 16.2%, followed by postgraduate qualifications (4.5%) and graduate diplomas (2.5%).
-Vocational credentials are held by 40.0% of residents aged 15 and above, with advanced diplomas at 13.4% and certificates at 26.6%.
+Educational qualifications in Carrara trail regional benchmarks show that 23.2% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most common at 16.2%, followed by postgraduate qualifications (4.5%) and graduate diplomas (2.5%).
+Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas (13.4%) and certificates (26.6%).
+Educational participation is high, with 26.8% of residents currently enrolled in formal education, including 8.9% in primary, 7.7% in secondary, and 4.5% in tertiary education.

-Educational participation is high, with 26.8% currently enrolled in formal education.
+Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 7.7% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education